aecosmo/RADIOcat/README.md

 10. **Source Counts**
-    `sourcecounts_corrections.ipynb` makes the corrections for **false detection rate, completeness, and visibility area** `sourcecounts.ipynb` will take the corrections and estimate the source counts.
-It will make the Table.
-It will also plot the corrections.
+    `sourcecounts_corrections.ipynb` makes the corrections for **false detection rate, completeness, and visibility area** `sourcecounts.ipynb` uses the corrections and estimate the source counts.
+It makes the source counts Table.
+It also plots the corrections and the source counts.

 ---